Diminished Value Claims in North Dakota

 What Is Diminished Value in North Dakota?

 Diminished value (DV) is the loss in market value that a vehicle experiences after being involved in a collision, even when repairs have been performed to the highest professional standards.
 Potential buyers pay less for a vehicle with a documented accident history because of the perceived risk and stigma associated with prior damage.
-In North Dakota, this loss is recognized as a form of property damage, though recovery is more limited than in some other states [1].
+In North Dakota, however, this loss is effectively not recoverable.
+N.D.C.C.
+32-03-09.1 limits property damage recovery to repair costs and loss of use, and the state Supreme Court has confirmed repair costs are the "full measure of damages" [1].

 North Dakota operates as a no-fault state for auto insurance, which can create confusion about diminished value claims.
 The no-fault system (also called Personal Injury Protection, or PIP) covers medical expenses and certain economic losses regardless of fault.
 However, no-fault/PIP only applies to bodily injury claims.
 It has no bearing on vehicle damage claims [2].
 Property damage, including diminished value, is handled through the traditional fault-based system, meaning the at-fault driver's liability insurance is responsible.